marijnh/Eloquent-JavaScript/12_language.md

 backslash escapes.
 A string is simply a sequence of characters that are not double quotes, wrapped in double quotes.
 A number is a sequence of digits.
-Binding names can consist of any character that is not ((whitespace)) and does not have a special meaning in the syntax.
+Binding names can consist of any character that is not ((whitespace)) and that does not have a special meaning in the syntax.

 {{index "comma character"}}